Human rights in Suriname: Political rights

 Universal suffrage was introduced in 1948, allowing Surinamese citizens over the age of 18 to vote.
 Suriname legislation provides citizens the ability to choose their government in free and fair periodic elections held by secret ballot and based on universal and equal suffrage.
 The constitution provides for direct election of the 51-member national assembly no later than five years after the prior election date.
 The National Assembly in turn elects the president by a two-thirds majority vote.
-The National Assembly underwent elections in 2020, electing Chan Santokhi as president in 2020.
+The National Assembly underwent elections in 2025, electing Jennifer Geerlings-Simons as president in 2020.
 Observers from the Organization of American States and the Union of South American States judged that the 2015 elections were well organised and generally free and fair.

 Allegations of corruption by the government have remained prevalent as the economy has grown.
 Allegations surrounded government contracting to political party insiders and supports and transparency of government decisions to issue mineral and timber concession rights.
 Widespread perception holds that officials use public power for private gain.
 Civil society, media and other non-governmental parties particularly scrutinise and criticise the Ministries of Public Works, Social Affairs, Public Health, Finance, Regional Development, and Physical Planning, alleging widespread corruption and favouritism.